certbot/certbot/certbot/docs/using.rst

 Most Certbot installations come with automatic renewals preconfigured.
 This is done by means of a scheduled task which runs `certbot renew`_ periodically.

 .. note:: Let's Encrypt CA issues short-lived certificates (90 days).
-Make sure you renew the certificates at least once in 3 months.
+By default, Certbot will try to renew certificates 30 days before they expire.

 .. seealso:: Users of the `Manual`_ plugin should note that ``--manual`` certificates will not renew automatically, unless combined with authentication hook scripts.